-The Fi v does the FSS fit into the overall Fund documentation? is a summary of the Fund's approach to funding liabilities.
-It isn't exhaus other statements like the investment strategy statement, governance polication policy statement.
-The Fund's annual report and accounts also incormation. cy statement and You ca see all Fund documentation at Home (gwyneddpensionfund.wales).
+A5 How does the FSS fit into the overall Fund documentation?

+The FSS is a summary of the Fund's approach to funding liabilities.
+It isn't exhaustive - the Fund publishes other statements like the investment strategy statement, governance policy statement and communication policy statement.
+The Fund's annual report and accounts also includes up-to-date Fund information.

+You can see all Fund documentation at Home (gwyneddpensionfund.wales).